What Makes Looped Transformers Perform Better Than Non-Recursive Ones: River-V-Valley Brings Superior Optimization Performance

 Therefore the GD update rules for the two subspaces under general loss are:

-Comparing Equation \ref{eq:V-update-gen}$\sim$\ref{eq:R-update-gen} with Equation \ref{eq:V-update}$\sim$\ref{eq:R-update}, we find that the optimization dynamics under general loss can be viewed as evolving on a sequence of local quadratic landscapes, each defined by a time-varying Hessian $H(\theta_k)$.
+Comparing Equations \ref{eq:V-update-gen}$\sim$\ref{eq:R-update-gen} with Equations \ref{eq:V-update}$\sim$\ref{eq:R-update}, we find that the optimization dynamics under general loss can be viewed as evolving on a sequence of local quadratic landscapes, each defined by a time-varying Hessian $H(\theta_k)$.

 \textbf{Derivation of the cumulative change in the river subspace.}\quad Following the same procedure as in the quadratic case, we analyze the cumulative change in the river subspace over $K$ iterations: